 A number of hospitals in the USA reported huge surges in emergency room visits after batches of synthetic cannabis made their way into their communities.
 Over 6,000 calls were made to poison control offices.

-Emergency room visits and fatalities reported for ‘synthetic weed’ (synthetic pot)
+Emergency room visits and fatalities were reported for ‘synthetic weed’ (synthetic pot)

 News releases and media publications highlighting the dangers of synthetic marijuana (which contains no actual marijuana) include: